|NEW VERSION AVAILABLE!|

-A beta release of the PubNub React framework, version 2.0 is now available.
-You can access it in the v2.0 branch of the
+This SDK version has been deprecated.
+A new version of the PubNub React framework 2.0 is now available.
+You can access it here.

 Full message data aggregation, processing and storage is a common need for PubNub customers.
 There are a few different ways to approach this, but they all share the same core concepts.
 When developing an application that uses PubNub to fulfill many use cases, often the growth of the use of channels also grows with it.
 Later in the process, how to aggregate this data across so many channels becomes a new concern that may not have been an initial requirement.

 Naturally, when one thinks of how to aggregate all that data on backend servers after the application was already developed, simply adding the server as a subscriber is the first approach.
 It's natural because we first think of how our users interact with each other, designing the application data streams to support user interactions and realtime activities, and think of the server aggregation as a secondary concern.

 This visualization shows a publisher and subscriber on a channel, and the server subscribing to the same channel to also receive published messages.
 The main problem with this scenario is what happens when you scale up, as can be seen in the next visualization.